Shichimenchou/math4610/HW3/Problem3/vecScalMul.md

     5.0
     5.0

-**Implementation/Code:** The following is the code for vecMul and the main function to run the method
+**Implementation/Code:** The following is the code for vecScalMul and the main function to run the method

 	  #include <iostream>
 	  #include <vector>